 Over the past 50 years, chemical toxins have been found increasingly in our food, water, air, and work/home environments (in the form of fertilizers, herbicides, pesticides, fluoride, industrial waste, pharmaceuticals, paper and packaging, plastics, heavy metals, and more).
 Chemicals are so pervasive that well over 200 are commonly found in the umbilical cords of newborn babies.
 While a one-time exposure may not cause damage by itself, the number of exposures to a host of chemicals over the course of one’s lifetime creates a build-up of toxins in the body’s tissues.

 The electronic age also brings with it exposure to another form of toxicity, electro-magnetic frequencies (EMF).
-These frequencies are emitted by cellphones, cordless phones, computers, electrical wires and cell towers.
-We now have evidence that EMF’s contribute to the development of cancer; however, the true magnitude of the effects are not yet known.
+These frequencies are emitted by cellphones, cordless phones, computers, electrical wires, and cell towers.
+We now have evidence that EMFs contribute to the development of cancer; however, the true magnitude of the effects is not yet known.
 As far back as 1995, the EMF connection to Alzheimer’s disease was known.
 Yet today most people are unaware of the link of EMFs to Alzheimer’s disease and dementia.

 3. Side Effects of Prescription Medications.